 To get you started, here are 3 of our favorite organ meats recipes:

 This keto chicken liver pâté will be the star of your next charcuterie board, or an everyday staple you keep in the fridge to use as a dip or sandwich spread.
 Enjoy!

 Enjoy not one but three ways to prepare flavorful chicken hearts, including yakitori from Japan and madeira from our friends in Brazil.

 Loved by the Whole30 and paleo community, this AIP-friendly chicken liver saute balances the savory notes of garlic and onions with the brightness of lemon and smooth olive oil.

 Grass-fed organ meats offer a broad range of health benefits alongside a depth of flavor that sophisticated palates and fussy eaters alike will appreciate.

-Eating organs makes you part of the whole animal eating movement - an ecologically-sustainable approach to nourishment.
+Eating organs, such as grass-fed beef organs, makes you part of the whole animal eating movement - an ecologically-sustainable approach to nourishment.
 It’s good for you, good for the animals, good for the planet.

 This cozy and comforting Paleo chili recipe is filled with ground meat and a ton of veggies to keep you full and satisfied.
 It’s a Whole30-friendly chili and AIP-compliant, too, with no tomatoes and no beans.

 For ground meats: I recommend bison, pork, or beef or a mix!
 (I used bison and pork).